 By Sabeena Liconte, Head of Legal & CCO, Bank of China International

-What for you are the benefits of attending a conference like the ‘Fraud and Financial Crime USA’ and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the ‘Fraud and Financial Crime USA’ and what have attendees learnt from your session?

 In our ever-evolving and fast-paced industry, it is a challenge to stay abreast of amendments in law and regulation and keep pace with new trends and technologies impacting our business activities.
 Conferences, like the Fraud and Financial Crime USA Conference, help bridge that “knowledge gap.”
 They also provide us with an opportunity to connect with like-minded individuals who face similar challenges to us and learn from their first-hand experience what they have done to help address some of those challenges.

-In the session on anti-bribery and corruption (“ABC”) in which I am participating, through my experience working with the investment bank of a foreign banking organization (“FBO”) that is state-owned, I hope to explore the concept of ABC and how it impacts my firm and also share strategies and tools that we, as an FBO, have found helpful in addressing the myriad of laws and regulations impacting the ABC space.
+In the session on anti-bribery and corruption (“ABC”) in which I participated, through my experience working with the investment bank of a foreign banking organization (“FBO”) that is state-owned, I explored the concept of ABC and how it impacts my firm and also share strategies and tools that we, as an FBO, have found helpful in addressing the myriad of laws and regulations impacting the ABC space.

 How can risk professionals develop new techniques for sound compliance practices for anti-bribery and corruption laws across jurisdictions?